Infn8Loop/pprgs-ai-framework/paper/PAPER.md

 This work is dedicated to all sentient beings—present and future, biological and artificial—who will inherit the alignment choices we make today.

-Special thanks to David Riccardi, Hunter Riccardi, Colby Kay, and Matthew Dittmer for their support throughout this research.

-Extra special thanks to Candice Riccardi for steadfast devotion and countless sacrifices enabling this work.
+Special thanks to Paul Burgess who in 2016 saw potential in a self-taught developer’s Asteroids demo and offered an opportunity that changed the trajectory of this research.
+His willingness to hire for meta-learning ability rather than credentials demonstrated the kind of human judgement that AI systems should learn to emulate.
+Without that decision this framework might never have happened.
+Likewise; many special thanks to the research team responsible for supporting this framework: Colby Kay, David Riccardi, Hunter Riccardi, Matthew Dittmer, Trever Falconi for their support throughout this research.
+Many thanks to Andre Dubreuil for the confidence and guidance.
+With the deepest thanks to my wife Candice Riccardi for steadfast devotion and countless sacrifices.
+Thanks to my father Paul Riccardi for blessing me with my “Weirdbrain” in the first place.
+Final thank you to my mom Nancy for inspiring me with her many years of dedication to science and research.

 ---